The Central Rivers Assistive Technology (AT) Resource Team:

 We use the SETT (Student, Environment, Task & Tool) Framework which was developed by Joy Zabala when considering assistive technology for a child.
 The SETT Framework helps to guide the conversation as we look at the interplay of the student’s strengths and needs, the environment in which he or she has to work and the tasks which need to be performed.
 Once we understand the student, what he or she has to do and where it has to be done, we can finally look for the tools that are the most appropriate for that particular student.
 Using the SETT helps us resist getting caught up in the latest ‘hot’ technology and trying to make it fit the child.
 Our goal is to understand the student and his or her needs and then find the technology that works the best for that student.
 Every student is unique, as is every solution.

-Check the list below to see which regional contact is assigned to your district.
+To make a referral check the list below to email the regional contact assigned to your district.

 |School District||AT Team – Regional Office||Regional Contact|